 There are various communication channels using which community can contact MDN Web Docs staff and participate in discussions.

-Chat rooms are for posting queries, seeking clarifications, sharing information, and meeting other folks.
-They are also great place to get to know other community members, share your work, and get help for your contributions.
+Chat rooms are for meeting other people, asking questions and sharing information.
+They are a great place to get to know other community members, share your work, and get help with your contributions.

-Join the MDN Web Docs community on Discord here.
+Join the MDN Web Docs community via our Discord invite.

 Use GitHub discussions to post your questions and propose your suggestions.
 Choose the appropriate discussion category when starting a thread.
 Your answered questions can be really useful for other people looking for similar information in the future.